drewcsillag/sqlite_api/README.md

 `.read api_init.sql` to make sure the api is initialized.

-**N.B.** it does mess with `.mode` settings so after an api call, you'll need to reset it if you vary from `list`.
-Alternatively, you can just hack `api.sql` to call `.mode` with your desired mode after it does what it does.
-I may decide to go crazy and figure a way to have it remember.

 Also, it will drop files named `docall`_maybesomthinghere_`.out` in the current directory.